Europe & Britain | Destination Guides

 Camino de Santiago: the ancient pilgrimage route of Spain

-Spain’s famous pilgrimage trail, El Camino de Santiago, has become one of the most popular walking holidays and spiritual journeys in Europe.
-Although pilgrims originally made the long walk to Santiago de Compostela to see the legendary remains of the Apostle Saint James, today people walk the Camino for all sorts of reasons.
-In fact, over 300,000 people lace up their boots every year to take on the Camino.
-If you’re dreaming of walking the Camino, here is everything you need to know, from which route to walk to how to get your Compostela certificate.
+Spain’s famous pilgrimage trail, El Camino de Santiago, has become one of the world’s most popular walking holidays and spiritual journeys.
+Pilgrims travel from all over Europe, taking unique routes that all end at the cathedral in Santiago de Compostela, Galicia’s capital city.
+Originally, it was to go see the legendary remains of the Apostle Saint James, but today people walk the Camino for all sorts of reasons.
+In fact, over 300,000 people lace up their boots every year to take on the pilgrimage!
+If you’re dreaming of trying the walk yourself, here is everything you need to know from which routes to take to how to get your Compostela certificate.
 Buen Camino!

 The Camino de Santiago, or the Way of St. James, is an ancient pilgrimage trail originating in medieval times.
-Made up of a vast network of roads and paths, pilgrims travel these to arrive at the Cathedral of Santiago de Compostela.
-The cathedral is found in the ancient city of Santiago de Compostela of Galicia in the northwest of Spain.
+Made up of a vast network of roads and paths, pilgrims travel to arrive at the cathedral of Santiago de Compostela.

 Legend has it that the remains of the Apostle Saint James the Great were buried here.
 He is the patron saint of Spain and the city is named after Saint James – Santiago de Compostela means St James of the Field of Stars.